Azhar Ali: Personal life

-Career
+Early career

 Ali started playing cricket primarily as a bowler when he was aged 13.
 He made his first-class debut in 2002, at the age of 16, as a leg spinner.
 In his early days, he used to bat at number 9, but was later elevated to number 8 when started playing for Khan Research Laboratories.

 In 2004, at the age of 19, he shifted to Scotland and started playing cricket for Huntly Cricket Club.
 During the period at Huntly, he developed his skills as a batsman and used to open the batting for the club.
 He played in Scotland between 2004 and 2007.

+Domestic career

 After moving back to Pakistan, he started playing regularly for Khan Research Laboratories, and scored 503 runs at the batting average of 50.25 in 2007–2008 season.
 Later, in 2008–2009 season, he scored 788 runs at the average of 35 with performances such as 99 and 25 in the Quaid-e-Azam Trophy final.
 Because of his performances, he was selected in Pakistan A cricket team for the tours of Australia and Sri Lanka.

 In 2016, Ali was appointed captain of Lahore Qalandars in the first edition of Pakistan Super League.
 He played 7 matches and scored 180 runs in the Tournament.

 On 16 July 2018, Ali signed for Somerset for the final seven matches of the County Championship season, replacing the injured Matt Renshaw.
 Ali subsequently scored a century in his debut match for Somerset, against Worcestershire.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In August 2020, he was retained in Central Punjab's squad for the 2020–21 domestic season.
 In February 2022, he was signed by Worcestershire as Matthew Wade replacement for 2022 county championship.

+In December 2023, he was named in Sui Northern Gas Pipelines Limited's squad for the 2023–24 President's Trophy.
+On 4 January 2024, he scored his 50th century in first-class cricket against Khan Research Laboratories.